13.12. Neural Style Transfer¶

 return style_X, styles_Y

-Next, we will look at the loss function used for style transfer.
-The loss function includes the content loss, style loss, and total variation loss.
+Now we will describe the loss function for style transfer.
+The loss function consists of the content loss, style loss, and total variation loss.

-Similar to the loss function used in linear regression, content loss
+Similar to the loss function in linear regression, the content loss

-of the square error function are both content layer outputs obtained
+inputs of the squared loss function are both outputs of the content

 function.